Charmaine McGuffey beats former boss in Hamilton County sheriff race

 “Tonight’s victory is a victory for all of us.
 I could not have achieved this without each and every person who supported me and who cast their vote for me,” she said.
 “I look forward to being elected the next Sheriff of Hamilton County and am eager and ready to focus our attention on the November general election.”

-In-person voting was only available Tuesday to people with disabilities who required in-person voting and those who do not have a home mailing address.
+Due to the coronavirus pandemic, in-person voting was only available in Ohio Tuesday to people with disabilities who required in-person voting and those who do not have a home mailing address.

-As directed by Ohio Secretary of State Frank LaRose, the final unofficial results will be released when the tabulation is complete, meaning no partial election results will be available, BOE says.

-LaRose said Monday more than 1.9 million people had requested vote-by-mail ballots and more than 1.4 million ballots had already been cast.

 Copyright 2020 WXIX.
 All rights reserved.